TableGenerator

 (Optional) Indexes for the table.

 These are only used if table generation is in effect.
-Note that it is not necessary to specify an index for a primary key, as the primary key index will be created automatically.
+Note that it is not necessary to specify an index for a primary key, as the primary key index is created automatically.

 (Optional) The initial value to be used to initialize the column that stores the last value generated.